Program Notes

 He compuesto para VocalEssence, me permití realizar un arreglo a 8 voces a capella del inmortal vals Dios nunca muere, de Macedonio Alcalá, compuesto en el siglo XIX y que es prácticamente el Himno del Estado de Oaxaca.
 Aquí los temas centrales son de nuevo la vida, la muerte y especialmente Dios.

-Novelli Jurado: Y es que no sabes (And You Do Not Know)
+Y es que no sabes

 Here is another work written just for Chicago a cappella.
 This is by Novelli Jurado, who is originally from Mexico City and now lives in Minneapolis with his wife, Michelle.
 The two met when the composer was in the Twin Cities for his first ¡Cantaré! residency in 2012.
 The composer writes: